opencog/learn/Theory-Notes.md

   that encoded vital facts are lost.
 (Example: I keep having to remind Claude to trim trailing whitespace.
 It keeps forgetting.)
 * Inability to reason in a logical fashion, which drawing on a pool of crisp logical assertions.
-Since the respresentation system is not crisp (boolean true/false) the inferencing isn't either.
-The reasoning appears to be emulated: there are de facto reasoning styles embedded in the wieghts, e.g. reasoning by syllogisms, these aren't crisp and precise; rather they are paths through nearby locations in the hyperspace.
+Since the representation system is not crisp (boolean true/false) the inferencing isn't either.
+The reasoning appears to be emulated: there are de facto reasoning styles embedded in the weights, e.g. reasoning by syllogisms, these aren't crisp and precise; rather they are paths through nearby locations in the hyperspace.
 They are "homotpic" only to the degree of blurriness that clouds judgements of equality (equivalence).
-* Inability to perform adequate recall of interrelated ideas (without explict prompting).
-This is a representational short-coming: inter-related ideas are imbedded in such a way that there are no short paths between them, and so they cannot be found, unless the human already knows the path, and can guide the LLM.
+* Inability to perform adequate recall of interrelated ideas (without explicit prompting).
+This is a representational short-coming: inter-related ideas are embedded in such a way that there are no short paths between them, and so they cannot be found, unless the human already knows the path, and can guide the LLM.
 To put it differently, the LLM representation is never reified.
 A structural element is